trick77/docker-qtum-stake/README.md

 #### Just want to run a full node?

 You don't need to have any QTUM in your wallet in order to just run a full node.
-A full node helps the QTUM network.
-If you have a virtual private server (VPS), please contact your hosting provider first since some providers prohibit running anything related to crypto currencies/mining (even though it's not possible to PoW mine with QTUM).
+Full nodes help the QTUM network by accepting transactions and blocks from other full nodes, validating those transactions and blocks, and then relaying them to further full nodes.
+If you plan to run a full node on a virtual private server (VPS), please contact your hosting provider first since some providers prohibit running anything related to crypto currencies/mining (even though it's not possible to PoW mine with QTUM).
-A ```docker-compose up -d``` will run a full node, you can skip reading the rest of this documentation if you don't want to stake QTUM.
+A ```docker-compose up -d``` will run a full node, you can skip the rest of this documentation if you don't want to stake QTUM.

 ### Encrypting the wallet
 ```docker-compose exec qtum qtum-cli -stdin encryptwallet```